 Behind the Scenes:

 Having set up all the infrastructure, you can fire off the Android application and it will enter into an infinite loop to read incoming messages, process them with some sanity checks, and, if valid, send them to a predefined URL (i.e., the URL of your Django app), which will in-turn process the input and act accordingly.
 The Android client then marks the message as read and the loop continues until a message with the exact contents “exitclient” (clever, huh?) is processed, in which case the client will exit.

 On the server, the Django application picks up a command to-be processed and checks if it starts with a valid instruction.
 If so, it connects to the Twisted server (using Telnetlib to connect via telnet) and sends the command along.
 Finally, Twisted parses the input, transforms it into something suitable for Amarok, and lets Amarok do its the magic!
 Finally, your laptop responds by playing songs, pausing, skipping, etc.

 Everything looks really simple so far, huh?
 You may be asking yourself: “Can this be extended to support nifty feature [X]?”
 The answer is: Yes (probably)!
-Given that you know how to interact with your computer properly, you can supplement the server-side code to do whatever you like.
-Before you know it, you’ll be shooting off lengthy processes on your computer from afar.
+Given that you know how to interact with your computer using your phone properly, you can supplement the server-side code to do whatever you like.
+Before you know it, you’ll be shooting off lengthy processes on your computer remotely.
 Or, if you can cope with the electronics, you could build an interface between your computer and your favorite appliance, controlling that via SMS instructions (“Make me coffee!” comes to mind).

-I will keep on playing with my toy for a while, improving on its features, fixing bugs, etc. But if you’re interested, I’d love to see you help out!
+I will keep on playing with my Android laptop control toy for a while, improving on its features, fixing bugs, etc. But if you’re interested, I’d love to see you help out!
 Just fork the repository and send over any pull requests.